Article 9 of the Constitution of Japan: Historical background

+Article VIII War as a sovereign right of the nation is abolished.
+The threat or use of force is forever renounced as a means for settling disputes with any other nation.

+No army, navy, air force, or other war potential will ever be authorized and no rights of belligerency will ever be conferred upon the State.

 The House of Representatives amended the Article and added "Aspiring sincerely to an international peace based on justice and order," to Paragraph 1 and "In order to accomplish the aim of the preceding paragraph," to Paragraph 2.
 Hitoshi Ashida made this tenor.
 SCAP did not object to this amendment.
 Many scholars think the Government of Japan does not renounce the right (to have power) of self-defence because of this amendment.
 (Note: The interpretation of the Paragraph 1 is based on the Kellogg–Briand Pact.)

 The article was endorsed by the Imperial Diet of Japan on 3 November 1946.
 Kades later made statements, like MacArthur at a time when the U.S. was trying to get Japan to rearm, that suggested he had initially rejected the proposed language that prohibited Japan's use of force "for its own security", believing that self-preservation was the right of every nation.
 The historical record, however, casts doubt on this revisionist interpretation.